The Peace Corps Prep program at Earlham College will prepare you for international development fieldwork and potential Peace Corps service.

 PC Prep minimum course requirements align with those needed by applicants to the Peace Corps itself, which vary by linguistic region.

-Note: If you are a strong native speaker and hope to serve in a country that speaks your same language, you can
+Note: If you are a strong native speaker and hope to serve in a country that speaks your same language, you can skip this requirement!

 Engaging thoughtfully and fluidly across cultures begins with one’s own self awareness.
 With this learning objective, you will deepen your cultural agility through a mix of three introspective courses in which you learn about others while reflecting upon your own self in relation to others.
 The goal is for you to build your capacity to shift perspective and behavior around relevant cultural differences.